-Initial figures suggested a toll of 40 million Target customers, but a month on from the cyber breach being discovered, it was revealed the number of affected individuals is in fact almost double initial estimates.
+Initial figures suggested a toll of 40 million Target customers, but a month on from the cyber breach being discovered, it was revealed the number of affected individuals was in fact almost double initial estimates.

-An investigation by Target has found information around names, mailing addresses, telephone numbers and email addresses had been stolen by hackers.
-Malware stored on Target's point of sale registers is thought to have allowed hackers to open the breach and make off with data about millions of customers.
+An investigation by Target found information around names, mailing addresses, telephone numbers and email addresses had been stolen by hackers.
+Malware stored on Target's point of sale (PoS) registers is thought to have allowed hackers to open the breach and make off with data about millions of customers.

-Target CEO Gregg Steinhafe has insisted the chain is safe to shop at and that in addition to the ongoing investigation into the hack, the company is looking into how it can prevent a similar incident in future.
+Target CEO Gregg Steinhafe has since insisted the chain is safe to shop at and that in addition to the ongoing investigation into the hack, the company is looking into how it can prevent a similar incident in future.

 "We are in the middle of a criminal investigation as you can appreciate and we can only share so much.
 We are not going to rest until we understand what happened and how that happened," Steinhafe told CNBC television.